 - 6Do not panic if your tattoo oozes transparent plasma on the first day.
 Sometimes, your skin may also become red and swell.
 It’s completely harmless and happens to most people.
 The only thing you can do is cover the tattoo with a bandage to avoid staining any clothing.
 And make sure the tattoo is kept clean all the time.

 - 7Most tattoo, no matter the size, flake after the first day.
 When yours does, apply fragrance-free lotion.
 Make sure it doesn’t contain alcohol, dry, or other harmful chemicals.

 - 8Continue with the preceding steps for up to 3 weeks.
 Avoid using body oils, fancy lotions, and other cosmetics on your tattoo.
 It is safe to wear sunblock when healing tattoos.

 Wrapping It Up

 Your new tattoo is some distance away from looking just as beautiful and bright as you want it to.
 But right now it’s red and sore.
-So to speed up the healing process, you need the best soap for tattoo.
-The 10 fragrance-free, gentle, antibacterial soaps I have reviewed are also great for daily tattoo care.
+So to speed up the healing process, you need to use one of the best soaps for tattoos you can find.
+The 10 fragrance-free, gentle, antibacterial soaps for tattoos I have reviewed are great for daily tattoo care.

 It’s better to create that line of protection against potential germs.
 And it’s also better to use ingredients you know aren’t going to fade or discolor your precious tattoo.